neilhwatson/cfbot/README.md

 ### Adding the knowledge base

-1. Edit the file cfbot, honouring the existing format.
+1. Edit the files topics or words\_of\_wisdom, honouring the existing format.
 1. Submit a pull request.